toprk-inik/toprk-inik/README.md

 # 🚀 Featured Projects

-## 🎮 Someone's Lying

-> **Would you sell your friend for money?** 💰

-A multiplayer social game built around **trust, deception, choices and betrayal**.

-Players receive different lies and situations, make decisions, manipulate the table and try to discover who is actually telling the truth.

-**Core ideas:**

-- 🕵️ Social deduction
-- 💬 Bluffing & deception
-- 💰 Risk / reward decisions
-- 🤝 Cooperation & betrayal
-- 🎭 Hidden information
-- 🧠 Psychological gameplay
-- 🌐 Multiplayer experience

-**Stack:** `Unity` `C#` `Multiplayer` `Game Systems`

----

-## 🧠 Prisma Learns AI
+## 🧠 Synapse AI Tutor

 An AI-powered learning workspace focused on one simple principle:

 > **Use AI to learn — not to avoid learning.**

-Prisma Learns AI is designed as a complete learning environment where students can bring their own material and turn it into interactive learning experiences.
+Synapse AI Tutor is designed as a complete learning environment where students can bring their own material and turn it into interactive learning experiences.

 ### ✨ Planned / Core Features